T Tauri

-T Tauri is a variable star in the constellation Taurus, the prototype of the T Tauri stars.
+T Tauri is a trinary variable star in the constellation Taurus, the prototype of the T Tauri stars.
 It was discovered in October 1852 by John Russell Hind.
-T Tauri appears from Earth amongst the Hyades cluster, not far from ε Tauri, but it is actually 420 light-years behind it and was not formed with the rest of them.
+T Tauri appears from Earth amongst the Hyades cluster, not far from ε Tauri, but it is actually 318 light-years behind it and not a member of the cluster.
 The cloud to the west of the system is NGC 1555, known more commonly as Hind's Variable Nebula.

 Although this system is considered to be the prototype of T Tauri stars, a later phase in a protostar's formation, it is a very atypical T Tauri star.